Ukraine digital: Ensuring academic success in times of crisis

 Goal 3: Digital support for final projects and creation of virtual writing environments

 In order to secure educational careers, students and doctoral candidates are supported through digital writing workshops, especially in the phase of writing final theses.
 In the summer semester 2024, the Center for Teaching and Learning (ZLL) will organise online writing groups for final theses.
 Weekend writing retreats will be organised online to provide students with a focused environment for their writing projects.
-In addition, a seminar titled "Writing Your Scholarly Article in 12 Weeks" will be available for those studying academic writing.
-More details to follow shortly.
+In addition, a seminar titled "Writing Your Scholarly Article in 12 Weeks" will be available for those engaged in scholarly writing.
+More details will follow shortly.

 In the period from September to December 2022, the provision of more than 25 online courses (including 13 teaching assignments) and the support of Ukrainian fellows who continued their teaching for Ukrainian students from Viadrina (at least 15 courses) enabled the continuation of Ukrainian specialised teaching.
 In addition, a total of 15 residency scholarships at the European University enabled 8 lecturers to continue their teaching activities and 7 students to continue their education at the Ukrainian university in digital form.
 In addition, 9 students in Ukraine received an online scholarship.
 In total, we estimate that more than 250 students have benefited from online teaching.